efergus/efergus.github.io/src/lib/markdown/experience.md

 - Designed and implemented a data collection pipeline to automate the acquisition of ground truth binaries including compiling code with LLVM and GCC and unpacking system packages, increasing efficiency.
+- Collaborated effectively with cross-functional teams to deliver a high-quality application at light speed.

 ### Sonnet Software